UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/load_file_button.png)

 Choose the file you downloaded.
+The design should look similar to the first screenshot in the tutorial.

 ## Load empty design

-Now, to see how to make this design ourselves, let's load an empty design by selecting "empty" from the "Load example" list:
+Now, let's learn how to make this design ourselves.
+First, load an empty design by selecting "empty" from the "Load example" list:

 ![](images/load_empty.png)